Raymond1415926/Annotating_tool_for_NER/README.md

 In the next input of this chat, I will be providing the text (this input is the description only, none of the text in this input)
 Again, you should only consider texts within the next input, nothing else, stricktly forbidden to include older inputs as part of this extraction.
-Respond "Sure" if you understand and are ready for the text input."
+Respond "Sure" if you understand and are ready for the text input.```

 You should see gpt respond "sure".
 Feel free to change the definition of the labels, but do not change the rules of the output, as gpt need such detailed instructions